slamora/brackets-wiki/Extension-Package-Manager-Research.md

 There are [more than 1,000 components available for Bower](http://sindresorhus.com/bower-components/).
 Bower is also used by [Yeoman](http://yeoman.io/).

 Seeing all of those packages makes me wonder if some of the extension management UI we create can be reused for managing installed packages for the user's projects.

+Registering a new Bower package is done via the `bower register` command, which takes a git endpoint as an argument.
+There is very little ceremony around this...
+"Think of it like a URL shortener," according to the Bower documentation.

 ## Firefox Add-ons ##